Structural Bridge Design | Bridge Analysis Software | Autodesk

 Discover how to improve bridge design project workflows with seamless data flows between various tools and disciplines.

-Structural Bridge Design is used by bridge engineers designing and analysing both steel and concrete bridges to various international bridge design codes, including British Standards (BS 5400, CT 454), American Standards (DMRB LRFD), the Australian Bridge Design Code (AS 5100, AUSTROADS), the Transit New Zealand Bridge Design Manual and Eurocodes (EN 1990, 1991, 1992 etc.).
+Structural Bridge Design is used by bridge engineers designing and analyzing both steel and concrete bridges to various international bridge design codes, including British Standards (BS 5400, CS 454), American Standards (AASHTO LRFD), the Australian Bridge Design Code (AS 5100, AUSTROADS), the Transit New Zealand Bridge Design Manual, and Eurocodes (EN 1990, 1991, 1992, etc.).

 Your Structural Bridge Design subscription gives you access to install and use the three previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.

 With a subscription to Structural Bridge Design software, you can install it on up to three computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US site) for more information.
+Please refer to the Software License Agreement for more information.

 Launch your trial software and click Subscribe Now on the trial screen or buy Structural Bridge Design here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.

-Structural Bridge Design is available through the Architecture Engineering Construction Collection.
-The price of the Architecture Engineering Construction Collection subscription is
+Structural Bridge Design is available through the Architecture, Engineering, and Construction Collection.
+The price of the Architecture, Engineering, and Construction Collection subscription is